 Frederick and White dished some insider design tips, from the only trends we need to know for fall and winter to their top trick for layering patterned accents with ease.
 Here's everything you need to know to decorate your home like an Anthropologie stylist.

 MYDOMAINE: What are your top trend predictions for fall and winter?

 CHRISTINA FREDERICK: Velvet, marble, and mixing materials!
 Velvet can be incorporated into the home at varying degrees.
 You can introduce a touch of velvet with a small throw pillow or create a bold statement with a velvet chair or sofa.
 I love the idea of velvet dining chairs as a luxurious update to an existing table.

 Marble is also a great way to update your entertaining pieces and serveware.
 A marble cheese board, for example, can add instant sophistication to your holiday spread.

 While luxe fabrics like velvet are having their moment, mixing in organic materials like wood is still just as relevant.
 Natural imperfections showcased in tables, hardware, and serving pieces bring warmth to a room and evoke a down-to-earth appeal that’s perfect for the holidays.

 MD: What about metals and materials?
-What will be in (and out) in 2017?
+What will be in (and out)?